gocanto/go-maps/README.md

 There are many ways you can support my open source work.
 There is no correct answer, so the choice is yours.

-Nevertheless :grinning:, I would propose the following.
+Nevertheless, I propose the following.

 - :arrow_up: Follow me on [Twitter](https://twitter.com/gocanto).
 - :star: Star the repository.